-[client] is the perfect group to use to
+[client] is the appropriate group to use to

-specify the password that you use to connect to the server.
-(But
+specify the password for connecting to the server.
+(But make sure

-Be sure not to put an option in the
+people cannot discover your password.)
+Be sure not to put an

-programs that you use.
-Programs that do not understand the
+use.
+Programs that do not understand the option quit after

-option quit after displaying an error message if you try to run
+displaying an error message if you try to run them.

 Here is a typical global option file: